 XHTML Basics

 Between the two of them, read this one first and learn the basics for creating your website.
-Then read the design book in order to give it some beauty.
-But lay the foundation first.
+But then read the design book in order to give whatever you are designing some beauty.
+But always make certain to lay the foundation first.

 Rating